 This course of study is designed to prepare students for pharmacy school.
 While currently it is possible for a student to be admitted to pharmacy school after completion of three years of appropriate coursework, a student should complete the degree at Huntingdon College to ensure solid preparation for pharmacy school and to have viable options should the student decide not to attend pharmacy school.
 Additionally, a student should carefully consider the fact that many pharmacy schools are moving toward requiring the completion of a four-year undergraduate degree for admission.
-Although there are required courses in other areas, the required science courses are listed on page 85.
+Although there are required courses in other areas, the required science courses are listed in the Courses of Study portion of the catalog under Pre-Professional Studies.